-As a graduate student in the early stages of my career, I understand the difficulties we face as we navigate through all of the career and research paths.
+As a graduate student in the early stages of my career, I understand the difficulties we face as we navigate through various career and research paths.
 This can provide both excitement and anxiety.
-The programs designed by the AMC provide associate members in all stages of their careers the tools to be successful.
-Previous programs developed by the AMC have provided me real-world skills and allowed me to discover my own interests as a cancer researcher.
-As a council member, I hope to provide the same experience to other associate members.
+The programs designed by the AMC provide Associate Members in all stages of their careers the tools to be successful and find their path.
+Previous programs developed by the AMC have provided me real-world skills and helped me to discover my own interests as a cancer researcher.
+As a council member, I hope to provide the same experiences to other Associate Members.

 The dire funding situation has also helped me realize that researchers can serve as great science advocates.
-I hope to design additional programs aimed at helping researchers develop effective communication skills to engage the public and elected officials with the exciting research being performed with government funds.
+I hope to design additional programs aimed at helping researchers develop effective communication skills to connect the public, and elected officials with the exciting research being performed with government funds.

 Postdoctoral Researcher, Department of Medical Oncology